See non-flash version of this panorama (works on iPhone / iPad) - note this opens in full screen mode.

-For best results we recommend viewing this panorama in full screen mode (unless you have a dial-up connection).
+For best results we recommend viewing this panorama in full screen mode.

 The Anzac commemorative site above North Beach, Gallipoli with the islands of Imbros (left) and Samothrace (right) on the horizon.
-This site was created as a joint effort of the New Zealand and Australian governments in cooperation with the Turkish government.
-It was dedicated by the Prime Minister, Helen Clark, her Australian counterpart John Howard, and the Turkish Minister of Forestry on Anzac Day 2000.
+The New Zealand and Australian governments created this site in cooperation with the Turkish government.
+New Zealand prime minister Helen Clark, her Australian counterpart John Howard and the Turkish Minister of Forestry dedicated it on Anzac Day 2000.
 They unveiled a plaque stating:

 The Gallipoli Peninsula Peace Park is dedicated to the pursuit of peace, harmony, freedom and understanding.
 In establishing this site within the park, Australia and New Zealand demonstrate they share these ideals with Turkey and with all democratic nations.